MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/connect-teams-essentials-to-email.md

 You can schedule and join a Teams meeting directly from Google Workspace by connecting a consumer Gmail account to Teams Essentials with primary reliance on the [Teams G Suite Add On](https://support.microsoft.com/en-us/office/install-the-teams-meeting-add-on-for-google-workspace-bba2dfbe-0b2b-4ee7-be10-261ad80ddb60).
 This gives you the opportunity to schedule video and audio conferencing with screen sharing, meeting chat, digital whiteboards, and more.

 You will configure Gmail to pull email from Exchange Online to ensure mail generated in Microsoft 365 and Teams arrive successfully in Gmail.
-Security defaults may need to be disabled to accomplish this, which makes using a strong unique password essential.
-A custom domain is not required for this scenario.
-However, it can be configured in Microsoft 365 for use in Gmail if you’d like to use one.
+Security defaults may need to be disabled to accomplish this connection, which makes using a strong unique password essential.
+A custom domain isn't required for this scenario, but it can be configured in Microsoft 365 for use in Gmail if you’d like to use one.

 :::image type="content" source="media/essentials-gmail.png" alt-text="Image depiciting the mail flow between Teams Essentials and Gmail":::

 **Ensure that you have a Gmail account set up.**

-If you already have an existing account, proceed to the next step.
-If you do not have an account, visit [Create new Google account](https://accounts.google.com/SignUp?hl=en) to set up a new account.
+If you already have an existing account, you can proceed to the next step.
+If not, visit [Create new Google account](https://accounts.google.com/SignUp?hl=en) to set up a new Gmail account.

 **2. Set up your Microsoft 365 tenant**